 Change 1: Replace 2nd paragraph in 4.1 with:

 Session parameter strings are strings pertaining to a specific time range on the timeline.
-These strings are parsed by the Session-based description client and are translated into parameters to be added to HTTP segment request(s) issued by the DASH client.
+These strings are parsed by the Session-based description client and are translated into parameters to be added to HTTP request(s) issued by the DASH client.

 Change 2: Replace 4.2 with: